codeswhite/interutils/README.md

-A collection of handy utilities and snippets for creating interactive programs.
+## A collection of utilities for creating interactive console scripts

-TODO
+#### TODO
-+ add 'check_dependencies' function & check all over
+- add 'check_dependencies' function & check all over
        the WD for possible implementations